alexei-matveev/bgy3d/test-qm/uranyl/sym/README.txt

 3) In square brackets, the "internal" energy dE = GP(complex/pcm) - n
    * GP(water/spc) - GP(uranyl/gp).

 4) In round parens, dE  = GP(complex/pcm) - GP(complex/gp).
-For some
+The value
-   reason in one case the value is negative even though GP/GP is supposed to be a minimum.
+   is always positive since GP/GP is supposed to be a minimum.
 This is also a  measure of  internal energy difference  between PCM  and GP geometries of the complex.

 5) The GP/RISM row abbreviated as gp/rs in the table is the SCF energy at the  end of combined  QM+RISM geometry optimization.
 It happens